Sypher12233/Full-Stack-Dev-JS/JS/Basics-JS.md

 * and much more!

+## More About JS ##

-3. One of the defining features of JavaScript is its ability to respond to browser events.
+* One of the defining features of JavaScript is its ability to respond to browser events.
 These events happen in real time and can be triggered by a wide variety of user interactions, including:

 * the user clicking on a button